MinerYang/Team09_GamePopularity/README.md

 - Runjie Li

 > ## Description
-In order to usefully apply knowledge of Scala and Big data to a problem with practical significance, basically we plan to develop a reactive prediction system about new-released game popularity to help people(including new players, game companies etc.) to predict whether this game would popular or not as well as how popular it would be.
+In order to usefully apply knowledge of Scala and Big data to a problem with practical significance, basically we plan to develop a reactive prediction system about new-released game popularity to help people, including new players, game companies etc.to predict how popular it would be based on poplarity levels.
-- Client can get a prediction result including score(1-5) and popularity levels.
+- Client: get a prediction result including score(1-5) and popularity levels.
-- Adminstrator is in charge of system updating(model refreshing).
+- Adminstrator: in charge of system updating(model refreshing).
 - popularrity levels
   - **Overhwelmingly Positive**: (95%-99%) 5 stars
   - **Very Positive**: (90%-95%) 4 stars